 SRPG – Strategy Role-Playing Game.
 Typically the same as a regular JRPG but involves a lot of number crunching and has the characters set on a grid.
 Examples include 1995’s Tactics Ogre, 1997’s Final Fantasy Tactics, and 2003’s Disgaea.

 Text Adventure – The earliest form of Adventure (2).
 Because of hardware limitations, the games were entirely in text with no graphical representations.
 The result was adventure games with exploration and puzzles, typically but not always written in the second person (“You open the door, you look into the bag,” etc.).
-The genre still has an active fanbase that continues to create new games .
-Also known as Interactive Fiction.
+The genre still has an active fanbase that continues to create new games.
+Also known as Interactive Fiction, though this term encompasses more than just games.

 Trainer – An unauthorized program used for cheating in a game by monkeying around with the code, usually with hexadecimal.
 The name comes from the theory that a new player will use the cheating program to make the game easier until they train themselves to be good at the game without it.
 In reality, however, they are almost always used for simple god-moding, but they can occasionally do interesting things like creating items.